SimulationEverywhere-Models/Geography-Based-SEIRDS/model/cells/README.md

 * The proportion of each age group at each recovered stage
 * The proportion of each age group that are fatalities of the pandemic

+3. **`geographical_cell.hpp`**:

+Is the implementation of the atomic geographical cell model.
+It uses all of the aforementioned structures to run simulations.
+This implementation is described in the manual and project paper, located at the root of the repository.

-3. **`vicinity.hpp`**:
+4. **`vicinity.hpp`**:

 Holds the correlation between two cells.
 Every neighbor of a cell has an instance of this structure.
 Thus for any given cell, the correlation for all surrounding neighbors can be found (this is implemented in the `geographical_cell.hpp`).

-4. **`geographical_cell.hpp`**:

-Holds the implementation of the model that runs different simulations.
-It uses all of the aforementioned structures to run simulations.
-This implementation is described in the associated user guide, located at the root of the repository.
+5. **`hysteresis_factor.hpp`**:

+Defines the strucuture of the hysteresis factor used in the vicinity struct